avasconcelos114/hpp-test/README.md

 - `Shadcn` + `TailwindsCSS`: To simplify component creation and focus the development time on feature completion rather than component structure or styling
 - `Axios` + `React Query`: To streamline the async calls (request headers, interceptors), and allow for easy re-fetching on expiry, as well as showing the loading state when a quote is being refetched
 - `Yup`: Used as a way to quickly be able to validate API responses/values and improve the error handling
-- `Zustand`: Very light-weight state management library to simplify and centralize access to the currencies fetched from the API
+- `Jotai`: Very light-weight state management library to simplify and centralize access to the currencies fetched from the API
 - `Cypress`: As most components in this test are simple by nature, I opted to perform a full panel of E2E testing rather than unit testing auto-generated components that were only mildly customized, to ensure that all required specs have been satisfied

 ## Considerations